Porter Airlines: Controversies

-2013 Toronto Island Airport expansion proposal
+2013 Toronto–Billy Bishop airport expansion and jets proposal

 In April 2013, Porter announced expansion plans to serve new destinations in Western Canada, California and Florida.
 To support the expansion, Porter reached a provisional agreement to purchase 12 107-seat Bombardier CS100 jets, with a future option to purchase up to 18 more.
 Porter's plans required regulatory and facility changes to its Billy Bishop Toronto City Airport hub.
-Porter asked for modifications to the operating agreement of the airport to allow jets and extensions to the runway to support the new aircraft.
-Changes to the operating agreement require the unanimous agreement of the Toronto Port Authority (TPA), the City of Toronto and the Government of Canada.
+Porter asked for modifications to the operating agreement of the airport to allow jets and extensions to the runway to support the new aircraft, which Deluce claimed are quieter than its Q400s.
 The TPA stated that it had no position on the expansion and would await a decision from Toronto City Council.

 Then-Toronto Mayor Rob Ford had indicated his support for the proposal while some councillors expressed their opposition with others urging further study.

-Porter CEO Robert Deluce was already a supporter of Mayor Ford, having contributed the maximum $2,500 to Ford's mayoral campaign while other Deluce family members donated an additional $5,000 to Ford's campaign.
+Porter CEO Robert Deluce was already a supporter of Mayor Ford, having contributed the maximum to Ford's mayoral campaign while other Deluce family members donated an additional $5,000 to Ford's campaign.
 Deluce privately sought Ford's support on the proposal before its public announcement but the meetings between Ford and Deluce raised controversy as Deluce had not registered with the city as a lobbyist.

 When announcing the proposal, Porter Airlines claimed in advertisements that 2/3 of Torontonians polled supported the expansion.
 However, the result was disputed by pollster Warren Kinsella who considered the survey's trustworthiness tainted as it was done by Nick Kouvalis, Ford's 2010 campaign manager, and the questions were 'directing' the result.
 The No Jets TO group filed a complaint with the Advertising Standards Council of Canada, calling the ads "patently false".